learn-co-curriculum/python-programming-univbasics-the-constant-expression/README.md

 ```

 This expression is the _constant expression_ and it's very important, although
-very boring From a programming as conversation perspective, the _constant
+very boring from a programming as conversation perspective, the _constant
 expession_ has the power to create _agreement_ and _trust_.
 And if it weren't
 for you ability to agree with our conversational partner about basic reality,
 programming would never have been possible!